Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - 3 × 15 repetitions

-Corrects the typical rounded-shoulder posture found in many neck pain patients.
+Corrects the typical rounded-shoulder posture found in many neck pain readers.

 4. Thoracic Spine Mobilization